-Sweden, Russia, Finland earn wins at world junior hockey championships

-Alex Nylander had a goal and an assist to lead Sweden to a 3-1 win over the Czech Republic at the world junior hockey championships on Thursday.
+Slovakia scores late to upset U.S. at world junior hockey championships

+Casey Mittlestadt and Brady Tkachuk had goals for the U.S., which had won nine straight world junior games entering the night.
+The U.S. began its streak with the 2016 bronze medal game and went undefeated in winning the gold medal last year in Toronto.
+The previous American record was eight consecutive victories from 2004-05.

+The U.S. faces Canada in an outdoor game at the Buffalo Bills' New Era Field on Friday afternoon.

-In other preliminary round games, Russia pulled away in the third period for a 5-2 victory over Switzerland and Finland beat Denmark 4-1.
+In other preliminary-round games, Sweden beat the Czech Republic 3-1, Russia pulled away in the third period for a 5-2 victory over Switzerland and Finland defeated Denmark 4-1.

+Slovakia is 4-13-1 all-time against the U.S. in the world junior championship and had lost six straight preliminary-round meetings since last defeating the U.S. in a 2009 quarterfinal.

+Bucek made an outstanding individual effort to score the winning goal, manoeuvring around three defenders and circling behind the net before slipping the wraparound past Joseph Woll, who stopped 22 shots for the U.S.

 Marcus Davidsson and Elias Pettersson also scored goals as Sweden improved to 2-0 in preliminary play.
 Filip Gustavsson made 24 saves.